 1979 Voyager I makes its closest approach to Jupiter, 172,000 miles.

 1978 The Village People videotape their hit In the Navy aboard the USS Reasoner.

 1946 Iron Curtain Winston Churchill remarks, "An iron curtain has descended across Europe" referring to the Russian threat.

 1936 First flight of the British Spitfire designed to counter the German Messerschmitt.

 1933 Gold Confiscation Pres.
 F.D.
 Roosevelt signs the executive order calling for the confiscation of privately-held gold in the U.S.

 1900 Hall of Fame for Great Americans opens in New York.

 1868 Presidential Impeachment The Senate begins impeachment proceedings against Pres.
 Andrew Johnson.
-The final vote was 35-19, one short of the two-thirds majority necessary for impeachment.
+The final vote would be 35-19, one short of the two-thirds majority necessary for impeachment.

 1836 Patent Arms Manufacturing Company formed, to make Colt Revolvers.